DataDog/hiring-engineers/answers.md

 the integration.
 The issue was a refused connection.
 I ended up mentioning the issue to the team and as suggested it was that the container couldn't talk to the local DB.
 This made sense and was fixed easily by switching to the Ubuntu agent.
 I know this about containers however I think it didn't cross my mind since the containerized version was recommended for use.
-Out of curiousity, what do you all recommend to customers in relation to agent integration communication?
+Out of curiousity, what do you all recommend to customers in relation to containerized agent integration communication?

 4) Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.

 ![alt text](my_random_check.png)

 This was straight forward and well documented.
-I started out with the hello world and then implemented my_check with conf.d/my_metric.yaml and checks.d/my_metric.py  After creating a random value between 0 and 1000 I passed it as the second argument of self.guage.
+I started out with the hello world example and then implemented my_check with conf.d/my_metric.yaml and checks.d/my_metric.py  After creating a random value between 0 and 1000 I passed it as the second argument of self.guage.